TheCodingJsoftware/Hutterite-Bookshelf-Text-Scripts/README.md

   - Why did we stick with the Game Engine if the primary feature is to look at text?
     - Let's back up a bit to when I started developing the app.
 This was the first feature I tested, and the first problem I encountered. **This isn't an issue with 97% of the songs.** We are still working on a concrete way to optimize text rendering for these large text files.
 This is just an issue that I have to work around and just live with.

+### Why do updates take so long?
+- I am a solo developer and doing everything from data collection, to art, UX, coding, design, development of third party tools, etc. Doing all these things takes time, and testing the app after every feature takes a long time.
+I want to ensure that the update won't be a buggy mess and will function smoothly and I don't want to have to upload a quick hot fix for that issue.

 ### Why does the app need permission for my Mic and Device storage?
 - Mic.
   - In order to use the built in recording feature that you can enable as you please to record what your singing, the app needs permission to use your mic.